 This dish really goes well with the Makrut lime-leaf infused syrup but any of our syrups, including Bourbon barrel-aged would also work.
-Serve with fresh berries and a generous pour of infused maple syrup and you have an easy, elegant dessert.
+Serve with fresh berries and a generous pour of syrup and you have an easy, elegant dessert.

 - 2 egg whites

 - ½ cup granulated sugar